A conversation is always the best way to find out whether I’m the right coach for you.

 -

 Each session will unfold around your needs.
-We will work towards your overall goals and capture any specific intentions on the day.
-Unless it is our first session, we will explore what has shown up in your work and reflection.
-Sometimes, we might agree to use a specific creative process in the sessions.
-Typically, a 1-on-1 coaching session is 60 or 90 minutes.
+We will work towards your overall goals and capture a specific point of focus for each session.
+Unless it is our first session, we will explore what has shown up in your work, life and any reflections or experiments you did between sessions.
+Sometimes, we might agree to integrate a creative process in the session.
+Other times, our sessions will focus on verbally exploring and expressing you experience or debriefing on an arts-based experiment you did between sessions.

 After each session, you’ll receive detailed coaching notes capturing the session content.
-These serve as a scaffolding for any creative invitations to deepen your work and are a key ingredient in developing your reflective practice.
+These serve as a scaffolding for your reflections, capture any creative invitations to deepen your work between sessions and support you in developing your reflective practice.

 -